FlashDrag/django-to-do-app/README.md

             '<name of app>',
         ]
         ```

-        Allows Django to recognize the app and look for a template folder in the app.
     - Add the app to the `urls.py` file of the project:
+    _This will allow the app to have its own `urls.py` file and registers any URLs defined there.
+And the app's `urls.py` file will be used to define the all routes for the certain app_
         ```
         from django.urls import path, include